mikesmallhelp/wacat/README.md

 This confirms that wacat successfully excluded the specified page from the test.

-### Configure the buttons which are not pushed
+### Configure buttons to avoid pushing

-In the above was configured with ```notVisitLinkUrls``` JSON attribute the URLs that wacat should avoid.
-It's also possible to configure the buttons, which wacat don't push at all with the configuration like this:
+The ```notVisitLinkUrls``` JSON attribute is used to specify the URLs that wacat should avoid visiting (see above).
+Similarly, you can configure buttons that wacat should not push by using the following configuration:

 ```
 {